maximboc/portfolio-optimization/README.md

 ## Our Project

-We are EPITA students working on a portfolio optimization project for our Constraint Programming course.
-Our team members are: Maxim Bocquillion, Khaled Mili, Aurélien Daudin, Samy Yacef, and Mateo Lelong.
+We are students from EPITA's AI and Data major working on a portfolio optimization project for our 'Programmation par Contraintes' course.
+Our team members are:
+- Aurélien Daudin
+- Maxim Bocquillion
+- Khaled Mili
+- Mateo Lelong
+- Samy Yacef

 ### Implemented Models